 French, that's what it's like!

-The big bucket seats are great, and a low seating position makes it feel like you're going quicker than you actually are.
+The big bucket seats are great, as are the S version oversized headrests, and a low seating position makes it feel like you're going quicker than you actually are.
 It's comfortable enough for long journeys - though it would be useful if the driver's seat could go back just an inch or two more for comfort.
-A smaller and chunkier steering wheel looks great on these cars and makes the pug feel sportier, but the original large skinny wheel gives it authenticity.
+A smaller and chunkier steering wheel looks great on these cars and makes the pug feel sportier, but I guess the original large skinny wheel gives it authenticity.

 Peugeot 304 and 304S Cabriolet / 1970s French Classic Car / Record of UK models.